Vanuatu Football Federation

-The Vanuatu Football Federation (VFF) is the main governing body of all football in Vanuatu.
+The Vanuatu Football Federation (VFF; Fédération du Vanuatu de football) is the main governing body of all football in Vanuatu.
 It is an association of Vanuatu football clubs, and it organises national competitions and international matches for the Vanuatu National Football Team.
 The men's national team is ranked 165th in the FIFA World Rankings (Men).
 The men's national team was invited to compete in The Hero Intercontinental Cup 2023 and competes in major tournaments like FIFA World Cup Qualifiers (Oceania) and OFC Nations Cup.

 The VFF was founded in 1934.
 It has been affiliated with FIFA since 1988 and is also a member of the Oceania Football Confederation (OFC).
 The Federation was invited to compete in the 2023 Intercontinental Cup by AIFF.
 It competes in other events such as - FIFA World Cup Qualifiers and OFC Nations Cup.
 The men's national team of Vanuatu has never qualified for the FIFA World Cup and the women's national team has never qualified for the FIFA Women's World Cup in the history of VFF.